kevinandris/MERN_Real_Estate_App/README.md

 #   Personal opinion on improving self-skills in coding:
-    1) Be active to compile the code every time I create a function to avoid blank/white screen due to unimported/outedated dependecies, files etc to save lots of time.
+    1) Be active to compile the code every time I create a function to avoid blank/white screen and due to unimported/outedated dependecies, files etc to save lots of time.
     2) Ask for help from someone or something before moving to the next task to ensure the current code is robust.